private-octopus/c4/README.md

 our list of issues, and refine our series of documents.
 This may require some updates to the simulation tool, for example to simulate various AQM policies, or to incorporate the simulations of Wi-Fi links.

-Once we have these documents and simulations, we can start developping "Christian's Congestion Control Code".